joergandi/datacleaning/README.md

 ## Prerequisites

 It is assumed that the UCI HAR dataset has been downloaded and extracted, while keeping the original folder structure unchanged.
+Script execution requires that the libraries dplyr and magrittr have been installed and can be loaded inside the script.

 ## Usage